Leonidas-from-XIV/node-xml2js/README.md

 to migrate to the saner way of parsing in xml2js 0.2.
 We try to make the migration as simple and gentle as possible, but some breakage cannot be avoided.

+So, what exactly did change and why?
+In 0.2 we changed some defaults to parse the XML in a more universal and sane way.
+So we disabled `normalize` and `trim` so xml2js does not cut out any text content.
+You can reenable this at will of course.
+A more important change is that we return the root tag in the resulting JavaScript structure via the `explicitRoot` setting, so you need to access the first element.
+This is useful for anybody who wants to know what the root node is and preserves more information.
+The last major change was to enable `explicitArray`, so everytime it is possible that one might embed more than one sub-tag into a tag, xml2js >= 0.2 returns an array even if the array just includes one element.
+This is useful when dealing with APIs that return variable amounts of subtags.

 Running tests, development
 ==========================